SeanPesce/Direct3D9-Overlay/Readme.md

 ## Overview:

-A Direct3D9 Wrapper DLL/classes with a built-in overlay framework for printing on-screen messages in DirectX 9 games.
-Also supports printing messages from external DLLs.
+A Direct3D9 Wrapper DLL/classes with a built-in overlay framework that implements an in-game console and text feed for printing on-screen messages in DirectX9 programs.
+Plugins are also supported for extending the features/functionality of the overlay.

 ## Media: